 There is somewhat of a painter scrape on defined surfaces it’s effective at the high or low pressure and performs extremely well however its consistency is overly tacky

 9. Arctic Thermal Pad

 The Arctic pad is designed for installation onto the smallest chips keeping heavily overclocked systems from frying their circuits.
 It’s also incredibly effective at filling gaps inside laptops reducing their operating CPU temperatures significantly.

-It’s completely free of metal and can be cut to any dimensions needed but it’s not recommended for desktop CPU.
+It’s completely free of metal and can be cut to any dimensions needed but it’s not recommended for desktop CPUs.

 10. Arctic MX-2